 Pursuant to GASB Statement No. 63, "Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position", and GASB Statement No. 65, "Items Previously Reported as Assets and Liabilities", the Authority recognized deferred outflows of resources in the basic financial statements.
 These items are a consumption of net position by the Authority that is applicable to a future reporting period.
 Previous financial reporting standards do not include guidance for reporting those financial statement elements, which are distinct from assets and liabilities.
-The Authority has items that are reportable on the Statement of Net Position that are relates to outflows/inflows from changes in the Total Pension Liability (Note 14), items that relates to outflows/inflows from changes in the Other Postemplyment Benefits Liability (OPEB - Note 15) and items that relates to deferred inflows of resources from deposits on sales of land transactions (Note 9) as of basic financial statements date.
+The Authority has items that are reportable on the Statement of Net Position that are relates to outflows/inflows from changes in the Other Postemplyment Benefits Liability (OPEB - Note 15) and items that relates to deferred inflows of resources from deposits on sales of land transactions (Note 9) as of basic financial statements date.